cmkobel/CompareM2/README.md

 <table><tr><td>

-If you want to develop new rules in the assemblycomparator2 pipeline, you should consider following the [https://github.com/cmkobel/assemblycomparator2/blob/master/readme-development.md](development version installation instructions).
+If you want to develop new rules in the assemblycomparator2 pipeline, you should consider following the [development version installation instructions](readme-development.md).
 The development version is purely conda-based so you can effect the next version apptainer-compatible docker image.

 </td></tr></table>